 You may be able to get assistance with filing a SVPO, counseling, legal, medical, or financial assistance or safety planning from an advocate in a rape crisis program in your county.
 All services are confidential.
 If you want to contact a rape crisis program in your county, you may click on victim service programs.
 This will enable you to locate a rape crisis program in your county and see a list of the services provided.

-From Intimidation Orders are appropriate in cases of harassment and stalking
+A Protection From Intimidation Order (PFI) is appropriate in cases of harassment and stalking

 where the victim and the perpetrator do not have and have never had a family,